libvips/libvips/_posts/2022-12-22-What's-new-in-8.14.md

 704360:19.50
 ```

-Almost twice as fast, and nociably less memory use.
+Almost twice as fast, and noticably less memory use.
 This all comes from the
 new threading system.

 This new release has another feature which can improve slide read